edisongustavo/dotcover_antlib/README.txt

 dotCover antlib
 ================
-A project to run dotCover from ANT (not NANT)
+A project to run JetBrains dotCover (http://www.jetbrains.com/dotcover/) from ANT (not NANT)

-This ANT task was written with dotCover 1.0 in mind, if something changes, I can't guarantee it will work properly
+This ANT task was written with dotCover 1.0 in mind, if something changes, I can't guarantee it will work properly.

 Why?
 ================
 Because dotCover uses xml files to read the configuration, which makes it a little bit problematic since the configuration for the coverage is not place in one place (at the build.xml) which makes maintenance a little bit harder.

+Please note that I am in no way involved with JetBrains and it's dotCover product except for being a user of the tool.
+JetBrains and me are NOT involved in any way.

+This project was created because I had a specific problem and needed to fix it.
+I'm sharing the solution with the community so it can solve more problems.

 Building
 ================